Just One Second Out of Sync

 - Collision with Chronos by Barrington J. Bayley.
 A criminal in a city of time-twisters is sentenced to exile a second in the past.
 This is total exile: life only exists in the present moment, with human structures slowly decaying either side of the moving wave of "now".

 - Has been used in the Doctor Who Expanded Universe novels — in the New Adventure The Also People, for example, the Doctor does it to hide the TARDIS from the advanced race whose Dyson Sphere he's visiting, so they aren't tempted to reverse-engineer it.

 - In C.S.
-Lewis' Space Trilogy, Eldils are ephemeral to us due to this type of reason.
+Lewis's Space Trilogy, Eldils are ephemeral to average people due to this type of reason.